 - Lecture Times

-- Mon, Wed 14:00-16:00
+- Mon, Wed 15:00-16:30

 - Instructors

-- Z. Gu, Kalle Prorok
+- Zonghua Gu, Kalle Prorok, Siyu luan

+- Emails: firstname.lastname@umu.se

 - Zoom link:

-https://umu.zoom.us/j/61403558067
+- https://umu.zoom.us/j/67824756675

 My Instruction Style

 - No textbook.
 Will discuss classic techniques as well as latest research advances. - I provide detailed, self-contained PowerPoint slides. - All exam questions will come from these slides.
 Some slides may be verbose for the sake of completeness. - In-class questions and discussions are welcome.
 You can either speak up during lecture, or type in the chat window.
 For questions after class, please use the Canvas discussion board so everyone can see the discussions. - Lecture videos are recorded and available in UmU Play, so in-class attendance is not mandatory.